pietrodn/triggerscope/slide.md

     * *we manually inspected a random subset of 20 applications for which our analysis did not identify any suspicious check.
 We spent about 10 minutes per application, and we did not find any false negatives.*
     * Difficult to assess FNs if no tool finds anything and source code is unavailable
 * This analysis is still **blacklisting**
-    * We're competing with the attacker's creativity
+    * We're competing against attackers' creativity

 ## Issues: evasion techniques